English/Language Arts Course Descriptions

 This year-long advanced English course and seminar is structured around world literature.
 Instruction is designed to strengthen critical reading skills, support writing as a way to communicate individual interpretations of varied literature, identify historical implications and advance insightful concepts and theories.
 All students are required to take the Advanced Placement English Literature and Composition Exam given in May.

-Humanities (Advanced Grammar and Composition) is an elective English course offered to tenth and eleventh graders who opt to delay taking one of the required Advanced Placement English courses until the next year.
+Humanities (Advanced Composition Honors) is an elective English course offered to tenth and eleventh graders who opt to delay taking one of the required Advanced Placement English courses until the next year.
 While Humanities does not count as one of the four English courses required for high school graduation, it allows its students to fulfill the Scholars Academy requirement that all students take English every year.
 This course is taken yearlong, earns one credit, and meets on alternating days.
 The course stresses critical reading, writing, research, speaking, and listening skills.